MozillaFoundation/donate-wagtail/README.md

 ### Newsletter signup

-We're using Basket newsletter API to signup people to our newsletter.
-Specs are available in [Basket's documentation](https://basket.readthedocs.io/newsletter_api.html#news-subscribe)
+We're using Basket newsletter HTTP API to signup people to our newsletter.
+Specs are available in [Basket's documentation](https://basket.readthedocs.io/newsletter_api.html#news-subscribe).
+(Note that this is different than the SQS approach used for donation events)

 Example from donate.mozilla.org:
 ```